-1.4.
-Structure of the paper.
+The paper is structured as follows.
 Section 2 presents the description of the basic setting and notation.
 Section 3 recalls the concept of operator preconditioning and gives the bounds on the condition number and the spectral number of the infinite-dimensional preconditioned operator.
-It is pointed out in detail that the condition number of the preconditioned problem should in general be distinguished from its spectral number.
-Section 4 gives consequences for the matrix formulations of the discretized problem when the general Galerkin discretization is used.
-Abstract splitting-based preconditioning is described and investigated in Section 5.
+Here it is pointed out that the condition number of the preconditioned problem should in general be distinguished from its spectral number.
+Section 4 gives consequences for the matrix formulations of the discretized problem.
+Abstract splitting-based preconditioning is constructed and investigated in Section 5.
 This section also presents error bounds based on the residual of the preconditioned problem and on the locally preconditioned residuals.
 The link to the well-known context of stable splitting is briefly outlined in Section 6.
 The paper closes with conclusions.
-The appendix presents the proof of the characterization of the coercivity constant of the operator via the norm of its inverse, which seems to be absent in the literature.
-We have chosen the proof that illustrates the difference between the finite-dimensional and infinite-dimensional setting.
+The appendix presents the proof of the characterization of the coercivity constant of the operator via the norm of its inverse, which seems to be absent from the literature.